challamani/kubernetes/docker/readme.md

 Docker for **windows (10)** bit different than other OS, **windows-10** has in-built hyper-v management tool, we can create multiple VMs, we can setup primary virtual switch-on Hyper-V to establish the connection with private network.On Hyper-V we can find docker NAT (Network Address Translation) to communicate with other network.

 ###Type - 1 Hypervisor

-**Runs on top of Computer Physical Hardware**
+**Runs on top of Computer Physical Hardware, a tiny software take care of virtualization process, it enables multiple operating systems to share same computer hardware**

 ![Image](https://github.com/java-manikanta/kubernetes/blob/master/docker/draft/hypervisor_type_1.jpg)

 ###Type - 2 Hypervisor
-**Runs on top of Host-OS, it adds some delay in bring-up the VM and system resource accessing**
+**Runs on top of Host-OS, it adds some delay in bring-up the VMs and allocating system resources**
 ![Image](https://github.com/java-manikanta/kubernetes/blob/master/docker/draft/hypervisor_type_2.jpg)